teilomillet/jiki/docs/reference.md

 The `JikiOrchestrator` is the central component responsible for coordinating the entire interaction lifecycle within Jiki.
 It manages communication between the language model (LLM), the tool execution layer (MCP client), and the conversation state.

 Key responsibilities include component management, orchestrating the conversation flow, and handling state persistence.
-The orchestrator wraps the selected language model and holds references to the MCP client for tool operations, a `PromptBuilder` for formatting LLM inputs, and a `TraceLogger` for debugging.
-It manages the tool configurations and their corresponding schemas.
+The orchestrator wraps the selected language model (`model`) and holds references to the MCP client (`mcp_client`) for tool operations, a `PromptBuilder` for formatting LLM inputs, and an optional `TraceLogger` for debugging.
+It manages the tool configurations (`tools_config`) and builds an internal map (`_tools_map`) for efficient validation.

-During a conversation, the orchestrator constructs the initial system prompt containing relevant tool and resource information.
-It processes user inputs, streams responses from the LLM, and actively monitors the output for tool call requests.
-When a tool call is detected, the orchestrator intercepts it, validates the request against the tool's schema, and executes it using the MCP client.
-The results from the tool call are then formatted and injected back into the conversation history, which is maintained in a format compatible with LiteLLM/OpenAI APIs.
-To manage context window limitations, the orchestrator also handles context trimming.
+Internally, the orchestrator maintains the conversation history as a list of messages (`_messages`).
+When processing user input (`process_user_input`), it distinguishes between the first turn (where it may fetch resources via `mcp_client.list_resources()` and builds an initial system prompt using the `prompt_builder`) and subsequent turns (where it simply appends the user message).
+Before sending messages to the LLM, it uses the `jiki.utils.context.trim_context` utility to ensure the history fits within the model's context window, relying on `jiki.utils.token.count_tokens` for measurement.
+The core LLM interaction, including streaming responses and intercepting tool calls, is delegated to the `jiki.utils.streaming.generate_and_intercept` utility function.
+This function uses callbacks (`_handle_tool_call`) provided by the orchestrator to manage tool execution.

+The `_handle_tool_call` method is responsible for parsing the LLM's tool call request (using `jiki.utils.parsing.extract_tool_call` and `jiki.utils.tool.parse_tool_call_content`), validating it against the tool schema map (`_tools_map` via `jiki.utils.tool.validate_tool_call`), executing the validated call via the `mcp_client.execute_tool_call`, and formatting the result (as `<mcp_tool_result>...`) to be injected back into the conversation history.
+It also records successful calls in `_last_tool_calls`.

-For state persistence, the `JikiOrchestrator` supports snapshotting the current conversation state, allowing it to be resumed later.
-It also keeps track of tool calls and execution traces within the current interaction turn.
+For state persistence, the `JikiOrchestrator` itself implements `snapshot()` and `resume()` methods, allowing the current conversation state (primarily `_messages` and `_last_tool_calls`) to be saved and restored externally.
+It also accepts an optional `conversation_root_manager` during initialization for custom state handling (see Roots and Conversation State Management section).
 Core functionality is exposed through methods like `process()` for simple interactions and `process_detailed()` for retrieving structured results including tool call information.

 ##### Usage Example